y330/FragmentQR/index.md

  </ol>
  If steps 1 or 2 do not work, go to chrome://extensions/shortcuts to reconfigure the shortcuts<p>
  <hr width="70%">

-<h3>FAQ</h3>
+### FAQ

-<b>Whats a Text Fragment?</b> A text fragment is a snippet of text in a webpage that can be added to a URL to be highlighted and scrolled into view when opened.
+<b>Whats a Text Fragment?</b>
+A text fragment is a snippet of text in a webpage that can be added to a URL to be highlighted and scrolled into view when opened.

 ** What browser will highlight the text fragment?**
 Android, Linux) on Chromium 80+<p>